 - Work with maintenance mechanics to develop repair schedules for equipment.

 - Perform time-based maintenance according to timely repair schedules.

 - Perform usage-based maintenance after a number of operation cycles.

 - Create effective maintenance strategies to save resources.

 - Collaborate with various maintenance stakeholders to keep equipment functioning at a hundred percent.

-Preventive maintenance falls between predictive and reactive maintenance in terms of its complexity.
+Preventive maintenance programs fall between predictive and reactive maintenance in terms of their complexity.

 As the name suggests, predictive maintenance is performed in anticipation of machine failure due to over/improper use, among other factors.

 It's a common form of maintenance for modern machinery.